nigelhewitt/Logger/README.md

 archive the country code source safely as it took a while to derive and test.
 All the log analysis stuff will come later and probably not be useful to anybody else.

-I think the next move will be to consult LoTW and mark the 'confirmed' ones and possibly eQSL as these are the services I use.
+I consult my LoTW log and mark the 'confirmed' ones and possibly I will extend it to eQSL as these are the services I use.

 Please don't tell me that you wouldn't have done it this way as me laughing at you may cause offence.
 Alternativly cut and stick what you want.
 I hoped to find an ADI file reader but couldn't find one I liked online.

+he configuration file is called config.edc and is a simple ascci 'ini' file eg:
+**```[setup]
+LOTWuser=a user name
+LOTWpassword=a password```**

+the system will add other stuff as needed.